Japan Beat United States To Win Olympic Baseball Gold - UrduPoint

 The Japanese, whose previous best was a silver at the 1996 Atlanta Games, went ahead in the third inning when Munetaka Murakami hit a solo home run off starting pitcher Nick Martinez.

-And Tetsuo Yamada slid home in the eighth to add another run, finally bringing the gold to a country where baseball borders on a religion.
+And Tetsuto Yamada slid home in the eighth to add another run, finally bringing the gold to a country where baseball borders on a religion.

+"By winning the gold medal, Japanese baseball has shown its strength to the world," said Japan manager Atsunori Inaba.

 With Major League Baseball banning its players from appearing, both teams were stripped of their biggest stars including Japanese phenomenon Shohei Ohtani.